Darkhan (city): History

 On October 17, 1961, the city of Darkhan was built with extensive economic assistance from the Comecon.
 As its name implies, the city was originally conceived to be a manufacturing site for Mongolia's northern territory.
 Polish specialists built a woodworking plant, brickworks and a lime factory in Darkhan.
-Hungarians built a meat factory, opened in 1974.
+Hungarians built a meat factory which opened in 1974.

 In 1985, the city housed the tallest building in the country when a 16-story apartment was opened.

 The city remains a mostly industrial centre and is the home of some 82% of Darkhan-Uul Province's population.
 As with most urban Mongols, some 86% of the city's population live in residential apartments, with the remaining population living in yurts (gers) on the outskirts of the city.

 Geography

 With an elevation of 665 m, Darkhan is the capital of the Darkhan-Uul Province.
 It is a city with notable Soviet influence, evidenced by the huge square buildings and heavy Cyrillic usage.
 Darkhan is surrounded by mountains and hills, also having some tourist attractions like statues largely being Buddhist attractions.
 Some parts of the city have wooden houses.

 The Kharaa River passes through the western edge of the city.